LKummer/Lander/doc/content/_index.md

         Ensure your project is accessible for everyone.
 bottom:
   title: 'Get Started Today'
-  text: 'The guides will help you get up and running as quick as possible.'
+  text: 'Check out the guides to get up quickly.'
   buttons:
-    - label: 'See the Guides'
+    - label: 'Read the Guides'
       to: 'guide/'
       color: 'accent'
 ---